LuLi0077/DL/Generate_TV_Scripts/README.md

 `tv_script_generation.ipynb` -

 * Get the data
-* Explore the Data
+* Explore the data
-* Preprocessing: lookup table; tokenize punctuation
+* Preprocess: lookup table; tokenize punctuation
+* Build the Neural Network
+* Train the Neural Network
+* Generate TV script

+The TV script doesn't make any sense.
+We trained on less than a megabyte of text.
+In order to get good results, we'll have to use a smaller vocabulary or get more data.
+Luckly there's more [data](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data)!